chrisnoonan98675/site/xl-release/how-to/start-xl-release.markdown

 | `-setup-defaults VAL` | Specifies a file that contains default values for configuration properties set in the setup wizard.

 **Tip:** Any options you want to give the XL Release server when it starts can be specified in the `XL_RELEASE_SERVER_OPTS` environment variable.

-## Start XL Release in the background

-To run the XL Release server as a background process on a Unix system, use:

-    nohup bin/run.sh &

-**Tip:** You can also [Install XL Release as a service](/xl-release/how-to/install-xl-release-as-a-service.html).